 Finally, If I was suddenly “outed” in my unacceptable behavior:

-- Do I take into account that my partner and others have suddenly discovered that the person they thought they knew is suddenly a stranger?
+- Do I take into account that my partner and others may have suddenly discovered that the person they thought they knew is in reality a partial stranger?

 - Do I consider that others, my partner in particular, may be suffering from the effects of post traumatic stress (PTSD) as a result of my behavior?